ArielCoinOrg/arielcoin/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 6.9)

-This guide describes how to build qtumd, qtum-qt, and command-line utilities on OpenBSD.
+This guide describes how to build arield, ariel-qt, and command-line utilities on OpenBSD.

 Preparation
 -------------